Pleated vs. Non-Pleated Air Filters

 Choosing The Right Filter For Your Needs

-Choosing the correct air filter can have a major influence on the energy efficiency, maintenance expenses, and air quality of your house.
+Choosing the correct air filter size can have a major influence on the energy efficiency, maintenance expenses, and air quality of your house.
 This short guide will help you in making a decision:

 • Air Quality Requirements: Consider the level of air quality you require in your home.
 Since it captures more tiny particles, a pleated filter is an excellent option if anyone in your home has asthma, allergies, or sensitivity to dust and pollen.
 Your indoor air will remain healthier and cleaner as a result.
 For general purposes, such as pet-free areas or areas where allergies are an issue, a non-pleated filter can be an affordable choice that provides simple filtration.